Rage, tears and broken childhoods as Pakistan reels from massacre

 "I am angry," he said, his voice weak from pain.
 "I'm a physics student but now I don't want to be an engineer.
 I want to get out and take revenge for all the deaths.
 The ones who killed, my friends.
 I will not rest until I finish them."

 The dark day of Dec.
-16, when Taliban militants slaughtered more than 130 pupils, methodically gunning down children, ended the childhood innocence of the traumatized survivors.
+16, when Taliban militants slaughtered more than 130 pupils, methodically gunning down children, ended the childhood innocence of the traumatised survivors.

 The elite, military-run Army Public School, known for its British-style green uniforms, mainly serves the offspring of Pakistan's powerful military class.